arseniyturin/python-websocket/README.md

 #### Example: Chat Application
 ![Chat](chat.gif)

-- In terminal, type make example.
-This will install wssocket package into your environment and start a local WebSocket server
+- In terminal, type `$ make`.
+This will install wssocket package into your environment, run tests and start a local WebSocket server
 - Open examples/index.html on two different tabs
 - Type anything in the chat